nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/tutorial_template_docs/TutorialTemplate.md

     - list out resources with bullet points and include a hyperlink to the resource (e.g., vidlets, screencasts, example files, cheatsheets)

+**For longer tutorials that are split over multiple pages, start the next sections on a NEW page.**

+## Introduction (optional)

+If more introductory material is needed beyond the brief description on the landing page, please add an introduction section.

+## Set Up (optional)

+If more set up material is needed beyond the prerequisites section, please provide additional instructions in a Set Up section (e.g., on computer set up, software installations, and/or specific tutorial file downloads (may include linking to existing tutorials)).

 ### Step 1: do this

-For longer tutorials that are split over multiple pages, start the tutorial steps on a new page.

 ### Step 2: do that